 N.B.
 A day pupil should not normally be detained in school beyond the end of the school day.
 There may, however, be exceptional circumstances where the child is very distressed or in immediate danger.
-In such cases a decision should be taken at the discretion of the Headmaster and in liaison with Social Care.
+In such cases a decision should be taken at the discretion of the Head of School and in liaison with Social Care.